SONGTAOYANG/DLNLP_assignment_24/README.md

 # README -- DLNLP_assignment_24

 ## a brief description of the organization of the project
-The model and dataset used in this report are accessed through online downloads, so this project does not include a dataset module and can be run solely with the Python file.
+The project relies on online resources for the model and dataset, eliminating the need for a dedicated dataset module.
+The entire project functionality is encapsulated within a single Python file, making it straightforward to run.

 ## the role of each file
-main.py: Provides access to the model, dataset, and the specific implementation of the project.
+main.py: Centralizes access to the model and dataset, and contains the core implementation of the project's functionality.

 ## the packages required
 datasets